Guy-Meiri/FruitBasket/README.md

 The goal of the players is to guess the weigh of a fruit basket.
 Bonus features implemented: we finish the game not only if there were 100 attempts but also if 1500 milliseconds passed

-To run the game you use the FruitBasketGame.jar file located in out/artifacts/FruitBasketGame and run the following command:
+### To run the game
+Use the FruitBasketGame.jar file located in out/artifacts/FruitBasketGame and run the following command:
 #### java -jar FruitBasketGame.jar

 ## Main classes and their roles: